Student Guidelines for Entrepreneurial Internships

 1. Extensive Business Plan

 Must provide organizational information, detailed business objectives, goals, and desired outcomes.
+This includes:

 - Name and location of the business, number of locations/franchises